mitre-atlas/atlas-data/README.md

 import { validate } from 'jsonschema'
 import caseStudySchema from '<path_to_case_study_schema_file>'

-// Assume this is a populated case study object const caseStudyObj = {...}
+// Assume this is a populated website case study object const caseStudyObj = {...}

 // Validate case study object against schema and emit errors that may occur from nested `anyOf` validations